Alexandre-Fernandez/astro-i18n/README.md

 -   `route`: The route to translate, it can take parameters, e.g. `"/posts/[id]"`.
 -   `params`: (optional) An object containing all the `route`'s params.
 -   `targetLangCode`: (optional) The target language, it will default to [`astroI18n.langCode`](#astroi18n).
 -   `routeLangCode`: (optional) The `route` langCode, the `l` function will try to auto-detect it but you can override it here.
-If not overriden and the auto-detection fails it will default to the `defaultLangCode`.
+If not overridden and the auto-detection fails it will default to the `defaultLangCode`.

 #### `HrefLangs`